vetematts/PlexToolkit/README.md

-# Plex Collection Builder 🎬
+# Plex Collection Creator 🎬

 This is a custom Python application that helps users manage and organize their Plex movie libraries by building themed collections.
 Whether you're a fan of franchises like _Harry Potter_ or studios like _A24_, this tool streamlines the process of grouping titles into collections.